+EMPOWERMEN

+RESPECT CONFIDENTIALITY

-MPOWERMEN RESPECT CONFIDENTIALITY All discussions must occur in private. without other family members present.
-This is essential to building trust and ensuring her safety BELIEVE AND PROMOTE ACCESS VALIDATE HER TO COMMUNITY EXPERIENCES: SERVICES...
-Listen to her and believe her Know the resources in your Acknowledge her feelings, and community.
-Is there a hotline let her know she is not alone. and shelter for battered Many women have similar ADVOCACY women? experiences HELP HER PLAN FOR ACKNOWLEDGE FUTURE SAFETY...
-INJUSTICE...
-What has she tried in the past The violence perpetuated against, to keep herself safe?
-Is it her is not her fault.
-No one working?
-Does she have a deserves to be abused. place to go if she needs to escape?
-RESPECT HER AUTONOMY...
+All discussions must occur in private, without other family members present.
+This is essential to building trust and ensuring her safety

+PROMOTE ACCESS TO COMMUNITY SERVICES...

+Know the resources in your community.
+Is there a hotline and shelter for battered women?

+HELP HER PLAN FOR FUTURE SAFETY...
+What has she tried in the past to keep herself safe?
+Is it working?
+Does she have a place to go if she needs to escape?

+ADVOCACY

+RESPECT HER AUTONOMY ...

 Respect her right to make decisions in her own life, when she is ready.
 She is the expert in her life.

-MPOWERN
+MPOWERMEN

 CONFIDENTIALITY- As a first step, confidentiality must be established.
 Discussing the possibility of victimization must occur in private.
 A victim of domestic abuse will not typically disclose a history of violence in the presence of her perpetrator or other family members.
-If she discloses the violence in his presence, it is likely she will suffer retabliation.
+If she discloses the violence in his presence, it is likely she will suffer retaliation.

-ACKNOWLEDGEMENT INJUSTICE- Let her know that the violence perpetrated against her is not her fault.
+ACKNOWLEDGEMENT INIUSTICE- Let her know that the violence perpetrated against her is not her fault.
 No one deserves to be abused.
 No one has the right to use violence and intimidation to control another person in an effort to keep them in a relationship.
 What happened to her is not her fault.